Community Building Fund – Capital Stream

 OTF staff will first review your application as well as information available on your organization’s website and social media accounts, to make sure you are eligible to apply, that your application is complete, and is a fit with the grant requirements.
 Our experienced staff and local volunteers score your application against the grant assessment criteria.

 Local Grant Review Team volunteers make funding recommendations.
 OTF’s Board of Directors approve these recommendations.
+Learn more about how we make application decisions.

 The final list of approved grants is sent to Ontario Members of Provincial Parliament (MPPs) to give them the opportunity to congratulate successful recipients directly, when possible.
 OTF then notifies all applicants of the final decision.